-For each year, the actuary determines the reasonable range of the actuarial valuation interest rate, an expected long-term portfolio rate of return and standard deviation based upon the System's target asset allocation and a thirty-year time horizon.
+For each year, the actuary determines the reasonable range of the actuarial valuation interest rate, an expected long-term portfolio rate of return and standard deviation based upon the System's target asset allocation and a long-term time horizon.
 These rates were based on an analysis of the System's portfolio along with expected long-term rates of return, standard deviations of return, and correlations between asset classes collected from a number of investment consulting firms in addition to the System's investment consultant, NEPC, L.L.C.
 Using these values and assuming that future portfolio returns are normally distributed, ten thousand trials of returns over the upcoming thirty years was performed.
 The results of these trials were organized into percentiles and a reasonable range equal to the 40th through 60th percentiles was set.
-For the fiscal year ended June 30, 2023, the reasonable range was set at 6.67% through 7.91% and the Board of Trustees elected to set the System's assumed rate of return at 6.90% for Fiscal 2023.
-For the fiscal year ended June 30, 2021, the reasonable range was set at 6.03% through 7.18% and the Board of Trustees elected to set the System's assumed rate of return at 6.9% for Fiscal 2022.
-The actuarial valuation interest rates selected by the board, which were within the reasonable range, were 6.67% and 7.91% for fiscal years 2023 and 6.03% and 7.18% for fiscal year 2022.
+For the fiscal year ended June 30, 2024, the reasonable range was set at 6.73% through 7.91% and the Board of Trustees elected to set the System's assumed rate of return at 6.90% for Fiscal 2024.

-The remaining actuarial assumptions utilized for this report for fiscal year 2023 are based on the results of an actuarial experience study for the period July I, 2014 - June 30, 2019, unless otherwise specified in this report.
+The remaining actuarial assumptions utilized for this report for fiscal year 2024 are based on the results of an actuarial experience study for the period July I, 2014 - June 30, 2019, unless otherwise specified in this report.
 The assumptions in the report for fiscal year 2020 were based on the results of an actuarial experience study for the period July I, 2014 - June 30, 2019.
 Additional details are given in the actuary's complete Experience Reports for each period.

-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2023 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2024 are as follows:

 Firefighters' Retirement System

-Valuation Date June 30, 2023
+Valuation Date June 30, 2024

 Actuarial cost method Entry Age Normal

 Actuarial cost assumptions:

 Expected remaining service lives 7 years, closed period

-Investment rate of return 6.90% per annum (net of investment expenses, including inflation decreased from 7% in 2020)
+Investment rate of return 6.90% per annum (net of investment expenses, including inflation

 Inflation rate 2.50% per annum

 Projected salary increases 14.10% in the first two years of service and 5.20% with 3 or more years of service; includes inflation and merit increases

-Cost of Living Adjustments (COLAs) For the purpose of determining the present value of benefits, COLAs were deemed not to be substantively automatic and only those previously
+Cost of Living Adjustments (COLAs) For the purpose of determining the present value of benefits, COLAs were deemed not to be substantively automatic and only those previously granted were included.

-The investment rate of return was 6.90%, which was equal to the rate used as of June 30, 2022.
+The investment rate of return was 6.90%, which was equal to the rate used as of June 30, 2023.